 For opportunities at the INSTITUTE OF CONTEMPORARY ART contact Kathryn Kraczon, Assistant Curator, Institute of Contemporary Art, 118 S. 36th Street, Philadelphia, PA 19104; e-mail firstname.lastname@example.org; reference “curatorial graduate internship” in the email subject line.

-Potential internship projects include working with curatorial and public relations staff on the institutional archives, conducting in-depth research on past ICA exhibitions, and developing ways to make related images and materials available to scholars and general audiences via the museum’s website.
+Potential internship projects include working with curatorial and public relations staff on the institutional archives and developing ways to make related images and materials available to scholars and general audiences via the museum’s website.

 For opportunities at the PENNSYLVANIA ACADEMY OF THE FINE ARTS contact Robert Cozzolino, Curator of Modern Art, Pennsylvania Academy of the Fine Arts, 128 North Broad Street, Philadelphia, PA 19102; e-mail email@example.com; phone 215-972-2302; fax 215-972-5564.